 No need to wear compression stockings after procedure

 Covered by Medicare, but not all insurance.

 Payment plans available

 We treat smaller varicose and spider veins with a method called sclerotherapy.
 Veins are injected with a chemical solution (sclerosant).
 This solution essentially damages the lining of the vein, causing it to contract.
 The vein eventually disappears, reabsorbed in the affected leg.
 This procedure usually takes less than 15 minutes.

 Permanently closes smaller veins with venous insufficiency

-Medical Vein Clinic offers free vein screenings.
+Medical Vein Clinic offers vein screenings.